-A Council-approved Continuing Education pProvider of continuing education is responsible for calculating and awarding CECH and reporting this information to the Council at least annually.
-The pProvider must identify the CECH granted for each activity, provide justification for the number determined, and describe the methods used to calculate the number of CECH.
+A Council-approved Continuing Education Provider is responsible for calculating and awarding CECH and reporting this information to the Council at least annually.
+The Provider must identify the CECH granted for each activity, provide justification for the number determined, and describe the methods used to calculate the number of CECH.
 The Provider, not the learner or Joint Provider, determines the number of hours to be awarded.